gblinick/Movie-Recommender-with-NLP/README.md

 To see EDA: https://github.com/gblinick/Movie-Recommender-Clusterer/blob/master/EDA.ipynb

-For summary of the project to data in report form: https://github.com/gblinick/Movie-Recommender-Clusterer/blob/master/Capstone%202%20Milestone%20Report%202.pdf
+For summary of the project to date in report form: https://github.com/gblinick/Movie-Recommender-Clusterer/blob/master/Capstone%202%20Milestone%20Report%202.pdf